Taluu/Behapi/README.md

 Some services are provided to be injected in contexts, which are the following:

 - `@http.client`, which is the http client
-- `@http.history`, which is a sort of a container with the last request done and last response received
+- `@http.history`, which is a sort of a container with the last requests done and last responses received
-- `@debug`, which is the status of the debug flag (activated through the `--api-debug` flag on the `behat` command)
+- `@debug`, which is the status of the debug flag (activated through the `--behapi-debug` flag on the `behat` command).
 - `@http.message_factory`, which is the message factory (see psr 7)
 - `@http.stream_factory`, which is the stream factory (see psr 7)
 - `@twig`, which is the `Twig_Environment`, if twig is installed (`null`